Understand Your Free Kundli

 Important Dates for Ganesh Chaturthi

-The dates for Ganesh Chaturthi vary each year, as they are determined by the lunar calendar.
-It usually falls between August and September.
-However, the most significant date to remember is the day of the "Sthapana" or installation of the Ganesha idol, which is followed by a celebration lasting 10 days, with the grand immersion or "Visarjan" on the final day.
+The dates for Ganesh Chaturthi vary each year as they are determined by the lunar calendar.
+It usually falls between August & September.
+But the most significant date to remember is the day of the "Sthapana" or installation of the Ganesha idol which is followed by a celebration lasting 10 days with the grand immersion or "Visarjan" on the final day.

 Frequently Asked Questions (FAQs) about Ganesh Chaturthi